 Inspired by his entrepreneurial father Vince Liu, Alex joined Treatspace in February 2012 while finishing his university degree.
 He is a brilliant web developer, self-taught in most major programming languages.
 He was a major contributor to Treatspace’s top-place finish at Startup Weekend Pittsburgh in 2012.
 Alex is also an expert hardware developer, working for Verilog and the MINT Project at the National Robotics Engineering Center.
 Alex earned his BS in Electrical and Computer Engineering from Carnegie Mellon University.

-Jamie’s user-centered enthusiasm and passion for building innovative software makes her a perfect fit for the Treatspace team.
-Her software development knowledge and experience spans both the financial and healthcare industries.
+Jamie’s user-centered enthusiasm and passion for building innovative software make her a perfect fit for the Treatspace team.
+Her software development knowledge and experience span both the financial and healthcare industries.
 A Pittsburgh native, Jamie is passionate about creating software and being a pioneer in emerging health technologies.
 She is a graduate of the University of Pittsburgh with a Bachelors of Science in Computer Science and Bachelor of Arts in Japanese.

 Ashley Latta joined the Treatspace team as a Project Manager in July 2014 and became the Manager of Customer Success in October 2015.
 Previously, she worked as a Consultant in the healthcare, insurance, and information technology sectors with project management experience in process re-engineering and information system implementation.
 Ashley received a Master of Science in Health Care Policy and Management from Carnegie Mellon University's Heinz College in May 2012.